Cambridge-ICCS/FTorch/examples/3_MultiGPU/README.md

 To run this example requires:

 - cmake
+- An MPI installation.
 - mpif90
-- FTorch (installed as described in main package with mpicc, mpicxx, and mpif90)
+- FTorch (installed as described in main package)
 - python3

 ## Running